Requirements for Undergraduate Degrees

 Biomedical Engineering Interdisciplinary Minor

-Stephen B. Knisley, Department of Mechanical and Aerospace Engineering, Coordinator
+Anna Bulysheva, Department of Electrical and Computer Engineering, Coordinator

 This interdisciplinary minor is for students who would like to learn about processes encountered in biomedical engineering innovation and enhance their ability to integrate knowledge from different disciplines with principles used in biomedical engineering.
 The minor offers an opportunity for students to be recognized for study in this growing multidisciplinary field and to enhance competitiveness for job opportunities upon graduation.